Find Trade Colleges

 Millwright Required Skills

-Millwrights state the following job skills are important in their day-to-day work.
+When polled, Millwrights say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.